 A more branded, cohesive and complete athletics, rec and intramural experience is created by locating these functions together in

 one area of campus.
 This will free space at the northwest corner of campus for the R&D Park development and create operational efficiencies.

 A walking/running path in this area provides a training place for the cross country team and a wellness asset to the campus community.
 A big planning strategy here is the aligning of a new major drive off the new University Drive with the football stadium.
 Many who attend athletic games, tournaments and competitions are coming from other places often approaching campus from I-44.
 This is intended to give the Athletics District a stronger identity and more prominence on campus.

 Creating a culture of research, innovation and entrepreneurial thinking is one of the strategic priority areas for the 2020 Campus Master Plan.
-As also shown in the 2017 Master Plan Update, the zone north of I-44 provides an optimal location for a Research and Development Park that would be more professional in nature.
+As also shown in the 2017 Master Plan Update, the zone north of I-44 provides an optimal location for a Manufacturing Technology and Innovation Campus that would be more professional in nature.
 Here, S&T can leverage the value of its people and attract corporations, industry and governmental agencies to partner in cutting edge research.

 The plan as drawn is flexible.
 Footprints are representational to illustrate flexibility for the Park to host facilities of various sizes and is not tied to any specific recommended size building or quantity of square footage.
 This is the planned site for S&T's Systems Integration and Prototype Development Facility.